pcollinson/nftfw/tests/README.txt

 apt install python3-pytest
 apt install pylint3

-The tests need a symlink to the nftfw package, this may not survive github.
+The tests need a symlink to the nftfw package.

-ln -s ../nftfw

-will do that.

-Then
+Step 1:
+Create files needed for comparison - only needed once - see below
+$ make init

+Step 2:
+Run tests
-make
+$ make

-will run the test suite and
+You can use

-make lint
+$ make lint

-will run pylint on all the sources, or for example
+to run pylint on all the sources, or for example

-make configsetup.lint
+$ make configsetup.lint
 will run pylint on configsetup.py